nix-community/projects/proposals/nixpkgs-security.md

 Total: 75 person days, 60 000 EUR

-Explanation:
+#### Explanation

-The working mode we envision is having a strong web developer with extensive Nix experience developing a reusable high-standard platform with maintenance in mind, i.e. end-to-end testing, etc, with enough flexibility to be reused by similar Linux distributions, e.g. Guix.
+The working mode we envision is having the support of a strong web developer with extensive Nix experience developing a reusable high-standard platform with maintenance in mind, i.e. end-to-end testing, etc, with enough flexibility to be reused by similar Linux distributions, e.g. Guix.

 We decided to split the work into 3 "big milestones" or "target goals", aiming to make the platform usable for the given target audience.
 Each milestone involves developing specific features and requires close collaboration with the target audience to ensure we satisfy their needs, following UX/UI research methods and best practices.
 Each phase includes a user discovery part and a development part; user discovery can be performed asynchronously in some situations to improve the velocity.

-[`label-tracker`] is an important piece of the puzzle for end-users to benefit from the integration of NixOS, our Git repositories, and our channels to answer non-trivial questions like "Is this PR in my distribution channel?" or "When is this PR expected to land in my distribution channel?".
+[`label-tracker`](https://git.eno.space/label-tracker.git/) is an important piece of the puzzle for end-users to benefit from the integration of NixOS, our Git repositories, and our channels to answer non-trivial questions like "Is this PR in my distribution channel?" or "When is this PR expected to land in my distribution channel?".
 Those improvements can include performance work, scaling up the infrastructure to make it an asset in the Nix community available to everyone.

 ### Bootstrapping Nixpkgs